Soonmok/2018-AI-Study-Seminar/README.md

 This repository is for 2018-AI-Study-Seminar in MyongJi University to share study resources and codes.

 # Overview
-This project follows studying Reinforcement Learning with other open source project.
+This project focus on studying Reinforcement Learning with other open source project.

 ## 1. DQN for Flappy Bird game
 https://github.com/yenchenlin/DeepLearningFlappyBird